CISecurity/ArtifactExpressions/artifacts/independent/independent.xmlfilecontent_v2.rst

 | valueof_op        | string  | This specifies what operation to       |
 |                   |         | perform on value of.                   |
 +-------------------+---------+----------------------------------------+

-data_type NOTE: This parameter is governed by a constraint allowing only the following values: equals - not equal - case insensitive equals - case insensitive not equal - greater than - less than - greater than or equal - less than or equal - bitwise and - bitwise or - pattern match - subset of - superset of

 Generated Content
 ~~~~~~~~~~~~~~~~~